 Conclusion: Students and program directors both perceive value in shadowing a clinical genetic counselor.
 Given the level of difficulty in gaining this exposure, alternative experiences are also perceived to be of value to both populations.
 The perceived value of non-clinical shadowing in both populations is an area of further research as it will likely be more common as the field expands.

 Bermish-Bienenfeld, Sara; Kodida, Rita; Kristofik, Sarah; and Loomer-Vandersluis, Madeline, "Shadowing of Clinical Genetic Counselors as an Admissions Criteria for Genetic Counseling Programs" (2015).
-Human Genetics Theses and Capstones.
+Human Genetics Theses.
 4.